Pectin, a type of fiber in the cell walls of plants, helps give plants their structure (

 Although these studies are promising, further research is needed.

-A few studies indicate that pectin may have anticancer effects, but more research is necessary.
+A few animal or test tube studies indicate that pectin may have anticancer effects, but more research including humans is necessary.

 Apple pectin is likewise available as a supplement.

-It’s simple to add apple pectin to your diet as a supplement, though whole apples — particularly Granny Smiths — also offer high amounts.
+It’s simple to add apple pectin to your diet as a supplement, though whole apples — particularly the Granny Smith variety — also offer high amounts.

 Apple pectin is a type of soluble fiber with several potential health benefits.